Contrast-Security-OSS/docs/content/admin/policy_mgmt/SecurityControls.md

 * **Sanitizers** are methods that clean the data passed in, rendering it safe for consumption by any interpreter.
 Many sanitizers may prevent one type of attack, but not necessarily another.

-## Creating and Managing Security Controls
+## Create and Manage Security Controls

 ### Policy Management